 Stop thinking your worth is dependent upon how much you give.

 Because a big heart is not measured quantitatively.
 Your love is apparent, not something you have to prove.
 So stop trying to be what everyone wants you to be and let your heart flow freely.
 Stop trying to attend to every whine and whim of someone in your life and identify whether the relationship is healthy or toxic.
 Stop thinking you will lessen in value if you don’t do everything a person asks of you.

 Start realizing that who you are shouldn’t be, and won’t ever be measured by what you can do for someone, but who you inherently are.

-And the way you love and care and show up—that’s more than enough.
+And the way you love, care deeply, and show up—that’s more than enough.